jamesryanwilco/FOODMOOD-DOCS/DATA_STORAGE_GUIDE.md

 # 💾 Data Storage Guide

-This document provides a complete reference for all data stored in the user's local device via **AsyncStorage**.
+This document provides a complete reference for all data stored in the application, including the Supabase cloud database and the user's local device via **AsyncStorage**.

 ---

-## 1. Primary Data Key: `pending_entries`
+## 1. Supabase Cloud Storage (`entries` Table)

-All user-generated check-in data is stored under a single key in AsyncStorage: `pending_entries`.
-This key holds a stringified JSON array of "entry" objects.
-Each object represents a single meal check-in.
+With the introduction of user accounts, all user-generated check-in data is now stored in a central `entries` table in the Supabase database.
+This allows for cross-device syncing.
+The `DatabaseService.js` file handles the mapping between the database's `snake_case` columns and the app's `camelCase` state.

 ### The Entry Object Structure

-Below is the complete structure of a single entry object, detailing each property, where it is set, and where it is used.

 | Property | Type | Set In | Description | Used In |
 | :--- | :--- | :--- | :--- | :--- |